US returning land to Japan it's controlled since World War II

 To facilitate the return, the Japanese government agreed to build six helicopter landing zones as well as some access roads to allow US troops to train in the area, a senior US defense official told CNN.

-The US military is expected to continue to administer the area.
+The US military is expected to continue to administer the area, which was used for jungle warfare training, a US official said.

 The US and Japan have been negotiating the handover since the 1990s.